hopeful89/EventTrackerProject/README.md

 ## Overview
-* IMPORTANT: No auth/security is used.
-Please do not use real information.
-The information will not be secure.<br>
+Tired of bloated job application tracking apps?
+Me too.
+I wanted a simple, lightweight, easy to use job application tracking app.
+You can see some basic metrics about the app on the home page, gain some knowledge on the about page, and track your jobs after you login.

-This REST API is a program the does CRUD operations on applications, users, and contacts using a MySQL database and connecting with Spring Data JPA.
+This REST API is a program the does CRUD operations on applications, users, and contacts using a MySQL database and connecting with Spring Data JPA/Hibernate.

-This app will let you track your job applications as you apply.
-You can also add contacts to each application and update/delete both as you go.

 This is hosted at http://3.139.183.62:8080/JobApplicationTracker/